-Effective July 1, 2016, local workforce development areas and WIOA Title II adult education service providers5 are required to select assessments within this list.
-Assessment choice must be based on the skill area or areas that will be the focus of instruction for the learner or for another reason specified in the approved WIOA local plans.
+Effective July 1, 2017, Local Workforce Development Areas and WIOA Title II Adult Education Service Providers are required to select assessments within this list.
+Assessment choice must be based on the skill area or areas that will be the focus of instruction for the learner or for another reason specified in the approved WIOA Local Plans.